AhmadEleiwa/POS-System/README.md

 After installing and configure our app.
 The main page once we starting the page at localhost at port 3000 the page run this url [https::/localhost:3000](http://localhost:3000/) will shown as the figure below

 <img src='assets/loginpage.png' />

+Nowway to navigate to any page without login to the page.There's no users yet. excpt only the admin.
+> Note: That once you configure MongoDB the system will not create the admin user. you have to Create one manually.